Sodium bicarbonate: Medical uses and health

-HCO_{3}^{−} is used for treatment of hyperkalemia, as it will drive K^{+} back into cells during periods of acidosis.
+HCO_{3}- is used for treatment of hyperkalemia, as it will drive K+ back into cells during periods of acidosis.
 Since sodium bicarbonate can cause alkalosis, it is sometimes used to treat aspirin overdoses.
 Aspirin requires an acidic environment for proper absorption, and a basic environment will diminish aspirin absorption in cases of overdose.
 Sodium bicarbonate has also been used in the treatment of tricyclic antidepressant overdose.
 It can also be applied topically as a paste, with three parts baking soda to one part water, to relieve some kinds of insect bites and stings (as well as accompanying swelling).

 Some alternative practitioners, such as Tullio Simoncini, have promoted baking soda as a cancer cure, which the American Cancer Society has warned against due to both its unproven effectiveness and potential danger in use.
 Edzard Ernst has called the promotion of sodium bicarbonate as a cancer cure "one of the more sickening alternative cancer scams I have seen for a long time".

 Sodium bicarbonate can be added to local anaesthetics, to speed up the onset of their effects and make their injection less painful.
 It is also a component of Moffett's solution, used in nasal surgery.

 It has been proposed that acidic diets weaken bones.
 One systematic meta-analysis of the research shows no such effect.
 Another also finds that there is no evidence that alkaline diets improve bone health, but suggests that there "may be some value" to alkaline diets for other reasons.

 Antacid (such as baking soda) solutions have been prepared and used by protesters to alleviate the effects of exposure to tear gas during protests.

-Similarly to its use in baking, sodium bicarbonate is used together with a mild acid such as tartaric acid as the excipient in effervescent tablets: when such a tablet is dropped in a glass of water, the carbonate leaves the reaction medium as carbon dioxide gas (HCO_{3}^{−} + H^{+} → H_{2}O + CO_{2}↑ or, more precisely, HCO_{3}^{−} + H_{3}O^{+} → 2 H_{2}O + CO_{2}↑).
+Similarly to its use in baking, sodium bicarbonate is used together with a mild acid such as tartaric acid as the excipient in effervescent tablets: when such a tablet is dropped in a glass of water, the carbonate leaves the reaction medium as carbon dioxide gas (HCO_{3}- + H+ → H_{2}O + CO_{2}↑ or, more precisely, HCO_{3}- + H3O+ → 2 H_{2}O + CO_{2}↑).
 This makes the tablet disintegrate, leaving the medication suspended and/or dissolved in the water together with the resulting salt (in this example, sodium tartrate).